 This is why you need an airbrush where the air and the paint mix inside of it.
 It will give you a smaller spray cone and thus more control and detail.

 Why should you not buy a really expensive, super awesome airbrush to start off with?

 Well, the different parts of the airbrush are quite delicate.
-You need to clean the airbrush every time (and while) using it.
+You need to clean the airbrush in session and after each session.
 To do this, you have to take it apart.